Amazon KDP has taken the publishing world by storm.

 Thanks to Amazon KDP’s launch in 2007, modern writers are faced with an important decision when determining how to become an author.

-In fact, writers of all disciplines have enjoyed an explosion in career flexibility over the last decade or so with rise in remote writing jobs.
+In fact, writers of all disciplines have enjoyed an explosion in career flexibility over the last decade or so with the rise in remote writing jobs.
 This explosion has led to the increase in publishing eBooks, print books, and more through self-publishing.

-How does KDP Publishing work?
+How does Kindle Direct Publishing work?

-KDP Publishing is a platform for authors to self-publish eBooks and paperback books.
+Kindle Direct Publishing is a platform for authors to self-publish eBooks and paperback books.

 For eBooks, authors can directly upload their book files, and it will appear in the Kindle store as an eBook for readers to purchase and instantly download.

 For printed books, authors upload their book files and Kindle Direct Publishing uses print-on-demand technology to print the paperback book once it's purchased; the printing costs will be subtracted from the royalties you earn from every book sold.

 You can learn more about which files to use in this EPUB vs MOBI guide.

 - Upload your book files to Amazon KDP.